-Tip: we explain how you can pay your invoices quickly and easily via mobile banking or e-banking in the article “All tips on the QR-bill: how to pay easily and adjust your standing orders”.
+Tip: we explain how you can pay your invoices quickly and easily via mobile banking or e-banking in the article “Find out how to pay QR-bills or create them yourself”.

 Incidentally, according to the The link will open in a new window Swiss Payment Monitor (1/2021), the credit card is the payment method with the highest sales in Switzerland: people spend the most money with this method, namely 24% of their expenditure.
 This is followed by the invoice (22%), debit card (21%) and cash (13%).
 The share of sales for mobile devices (primarily smartphones) ranks fifth at 8%, followed by Internet payment methods such as PayPal (7.5%).

 Fact 3: TWINT leads the field in mobile payments